Batterii/objection-paginator/README.md

 unless your column is nullable.
 See the section on nullable columns for more information.

-Column types match column type names as defined in Knex.
-Supported ones include the following:
+Supported column types include the following:

 - 'string'
 - 'integer'
 - 'float'
 - 'boolean'
+- 'date'

 Signs, lengths and precisions of these data types are not currently checked.
-Built in support for this may be added in the future, along with other data types defined in Knex such as 'datetime'.
+This is done for simplicity, as these type-checking features are less about preventing all database errors, and more about helping developers quickly identify obvious problems.
+The former would be a major challenge that is outside thie scope of this library.

+The date type accepts either javascript Date instances as cursor values, or strings of any kind.
+This leverages the `toJSON` method of JS Dates which automatically converts them to ISO strings, which are commpatible with the date types in all Knex-supported databases.

-In the meantime, if you need to specify custom validation, you can do so with the `validate` property of your sort descriptors.
-If, for example, I need to ensure that an integer is positive (possibly necessary for unsigned int columns) I might do this:
+If you need to specify custom validation, you can do so with the `validate` property of your sort descriptors.
+If, for example, I need to ensure that an integer is positive (possibly useful for unsigned int columns) I might do this:

 ```ts
 {